rajaru/csv-mysql/README.md

 			ignored if the target table does not have a corresponding field with the same name.

+   * fixedData: you can additional data (same data used across all rows) to the table apart from what is provided in the buffer.
+This must be a name value pair javascript object.

 ## Installation
     npm install csv-mysql --save